 Non-Access Provider Equipment means any End User Premises Equipment which is not supplied, supported, and maintained by the Access Provider.

-Non-residential means an End User with a commercial registration (CR).
+Non-residential means an End User with a commercial registration (CR) or any official authority reference identification.

+Residential means an End User with a valid CPR, and/or a valid GCC identification.

-OLT means optical line terminal, network equipment in the Access Provider Exchange used in the provision of a WBS Connection.
+OLT means optical line terminal network equipment in the Access Provider Exchange used in the provision of a WBS Connection.

 ONT means optical network terminal equipment in the End User Premises used in the provision of a WBS Connection.
 The ONT is supplied, supported and maintained by the Access Provider and the Access Provider reserves the right to change or replace the ONT at any given time.

+WBS OPERATIONS MANUAL means Annex 3 of this Service Description.

+.

 VLAN means the broadcast domain that is partitioned and isolated in the Access Provider’s Network at the data link layer (OSI layer 2).

 SERVICE TERMS

-The WBS Service shall be made available to any End User on the basis of a Service Request of an Access Seeker.
-1 The Access Seeker may not resell the WBS Service to another Licensed Operator.
+The WBS Service shall be made available to any End User on the basis of a Service Order of an Access Seeker.
+The process for submitting a Service Order to the Access Provider by the Access Seeker is set out in the Operations Manual.

+The Access Seeker may not resell the WBS Service to another Licensed Operator.

 The WBS Service shall enable each Access Seeker to connect a minimum of three (3) VLANs to cover data, voice and IPTV.
+Access Seeker can opt for extra VLANs for services that can be mutually agreed by Access Seeker and Access Provider.

 Where an Access Seeker deploys multicasts in the Access Seeker’s core Network, the Access Seeker shall be able to use the WBS Service to pass multicast traffic over the Access Provider’s Network transparently.